Toxic Waste (candy): Recalls

 In January 2011, the U.S. distributor of the Toxic Waste Nuclear Sludge chew bar variety recalled the product, which was manufactured in Pakistan, due to lead contamination.
 At the time, the U.S. Food and Drug Administration (FDA) announced that it was unsafe to eat due to this contamination.
 The contamination was first detected by the California Department of Public Health, which found lead content in the candy at 0.31 parts per million, above the FDA maximum of foods being required to be below 0.1 parts per million.

 In March 2011, the FDA determined that Toxic Waste Short Circuits bubble gum brand products imported into the U.S. from Pakistan had amounts of lead that exceeded FDA-allowable levels.
 The FDA determined that the product had 0.189 parts per million of lead.

 In October 2023, the U.S. Consumer Product Safety Commission issued a recall statement for Toxic Waste Slime Licker products.
 The products contain a rolling ball that can detach and cause a choking hazard.

+On 4th August 2025 a recall was started in Germany for the squeeze pouch drink “Toxic Waste® Sour Slushy 250 ml” by the company Manchester Drinks Co.
+It exceeds the safe threshold level for Glycerol set by the Federal Institute for Risk Assessment (BfR).
+Consuming large quantities of Glycerol can lead to headaches, nausea, vomiting, diarrhea, and drowsiness, especially for children.
+It was sold by Action (store) since week 22 of 2024.